return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_connector_c.rst

      callback.
 For atomic drivers the remapping to the "ACTIVE" property is implemented in the DRM core.
 This is the only standard connector property that userspace can change.

+     Note that this property cannot be set through the MODE_ATOMIC ioctl, userspace must use "ACTIVE" on the CRTC instead.

+     WARNING:

+     For userspace also running on legacy drivers the "DPMS" semantics are a lot more complicated.
+First, userspace cannot rely on the "DPMS" value returned by the GETCONNECTOR actually reflecting reality, because many drivers fail to update it.
+For atomic drivers this is taken care of in
+     \ :c:func:`drm_atomic_helper_update_legacy_modeset_state`\ .

+     The second issue is that the DPMS state is only well-defined when the connector is connected to a CRTC.
+In atomic the DRM core enforces that "ACTIVE" is off in such a case, no such checks exists for "DPMS".

+     Finally, when enabling an output using the legacy SETCONFIG ioctl then "DPMS" is forced to ON.
+But see above, that might not be reflected in the software value on legacy drivers.

+     Summarizing: Only set "DPMS" when the connector is known to be enabled, assume that a successful SETCONFIG call also sets "DPMS" to on, and never read back the value of "DPMS" because it can be incorrect.
 PATH:
      Connector path property to identify how this sink is physically connected.
 Used by DP MST.
 This should be set by calling